Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 - The reals $\mathbb{R}^n$: lines, planes and their higher-dimensional generalizations are all convex, so should have no holes at all.

 IMGS!!! (cylinder?, torus)

+Most of this post will deal with the non-trivial, although highly enriching proccess of formalizing these inutitive notions.

 # Basic linear algebra